 I’m treated to a magical Nogagope performance, an intimate, spiritual dance between couples to bamboo flutes and maracas.
 Dedicated to Mother Earth, the ritualistic dance is intended to keep evil spirits away.
 The couples line up to face each other, slowly hopping back and forth diagonally to the rhythm.
 Dressed in molas, the women begin to spin, with their flowing, dark hair echoing the sensual movement of the dance.

 Volleyball matches are also part of the festivities and are highly competitive, with players launching into action like springbok on the run.
 Despite their wide grins of encouragement for me to join them, the ball is tactically angled away from me after I make a few dud shots.

 The day wraps up with a feast of enormous, meaty lobster and delicate, sweet crab followed by fresh coconuts.
 No frills, just locally foraged foods as I discuss Guna traditions with my new friends.

 Feria de Río Tigre is held in mid-October.

 Author: Lucy Pierce

-Making up some 40% of the country's population, migrants from India are a huge and colorful influence on its food, festivals, and daily life.
+Making up some 40% of the country's population, people of Indian descent are a huge and colorful influence on Trinidad and Tobago's food, festivals, and daily life.

 The islands may be famous for calypso, salsa, and reggae, but they've also put their own spin on jazz, electronic music, and dancehall beats.